-This guidance is intended for students coming to study a short course and/or individual modules at the London School of Hygiene & Tropical Medicine.
+This guidance is intended for students coming to study a short course and/or individual modules at LSHTM.
 The guidance may also apply to part-time research degree students based overseas and students who need to return to the UK to take a resit exam.

 Please be aware that we cannot register you on your course if you do not have a visa which permits study and therefore it is essential that you read this important visa information.

-If you are an EEA (European Economic Area) or Swiss national, you do not need a visa to study in the UK.
+If you are an EEA (European Economic Area) or Swiss national, you do not need a visa to study in the UK until 31 December 2020.
 If you hold dual nationality, you must travel to and enter the UK on your EEA / Swiss passport.

 First you should check if you are a Visa National, or a Non-Visa National.